-The amount available for the AFRI Foundational and Applied Science (FAS) RFA in FY 2023 is approximately \$300,000,000.
-For 2023, funding from FY 2024 appropriations will be used.
-The amount available to support the AFRI program is approximately \$407,000,000, of which \$300 million will be used to support AFRI FAS programs.
+The amount available for programs included in the FY 2024 AFRI Foundational and Applied Science (FAS) RFA is approximately \$300,000,000.
+Funding from FY 2025 appropriations will be used for the programs solicited in this RFA.
+The amount available to support the AFRI program is anticipated to be approximately \$407,000,000, of which \$300 million will be used to support AFRI FAS programs.